Stories from Naoh’ra Rabntah

 Inside the shaft, Matt slammed into the wall before he could brace.
 Pain exploded through his ribs, knocking him breathless.
 He locked on without thought, coarse rope burning through gloves.

 The roar of collapsing beams folded into the background.
-His surroundings broke into fragments—blunt force, stinging bites, wind across his face.
-Debris rained around him, jagged and fast, but he barely registered it.
+His surroundings broke into fragments.
+Blunt force.
+Wind across his face.
+Debris rained around him, jagged and fast.
+He barely registered it.

 There was nothing to grab.
 Nothing to fight.
 Silence closed in, and the world let go.